...

 • The Guidelines for Performance Evaluation of Board of Directors and Functional Committees state that the board of directors and functional committees shall perform performance evaluation at least once a year.
 The Board and functional committee members completed self-assessment questionnaires.

 • The Company hires an external institution to perform an external board performance evaluation every three years.
-The latest was when the Company received an external board performance evaluation report from KPMG on February 18, 2022.
-KPMG performed evaluation of the board of directors of Wisdom Marine Lines between December 22, 2021 and February 18, 2022.
-KPMG evaluated the board based on 88 items in nine criteria and the board members based on 27 items in six criteria.
+The latest was when the Company received an external board performance evaluation report from KPMG on January 24, 2025, and the external expert has no business dealings with the Company and is therefore independent.
+KPMG performed evaluation of the board of directors of Wisdom Marine Lines between November 25, 2024 and January 24, 2025.
+KPMG evaluated the board based on 73 items in nine criteria and the board members based on 25 items in six criteria.

 Board evaluation consists of nine criteria: construction of a functional board, an effective board, professional development and continuing training, business outlook, fulfillment of roles and responsibilities, management of the management team, establishment of corporate culture, stakeholder communication, and performance evaluation.